NEET AIQ vs State Quota - Know Differences, Seat Distribution

 Rahul Raj

 NEET AIQ vs State Quota: The difference between NEET AIQ and state quota is that the former consists of All India seats, while the latter consists of state quota seats.
-In the NEET exam there are two types of quota, namely AIQ quota and the State Quota.
-The AIQ quota is conducted all across the country, and one merit list is released.
-On the other hand, the state quota seats are reserved for state-wise medical college admissions.
+In the NEET Exam 2025 there are two types of quota, namely AIQ quota and the State Quota.
+The AIQ quota in NEET is conducted all across the country, and one merit list is released.
+On the other hand, the state quota in NEET seats is reserved for state-wise medical college admissions.

 Read More: